-Alongside their range of everyday sneakers is the Catiba Pro, a dedicated skate shoe that takes a previous silhouette, but adds extra durability, comfort and grip.
-Features such as extra stitching as the point where you flick the board for tricks and memory foam insoles for greater arch support, make them a solid choice for amateurs and professionals.
+Alongside their range of everyday sneakers is the Catiba Pro, a dedicated pair of skate shoes that takes a previous silhouette, but adds extra durability, comfort and grip.
+Features such as extra stitching at the point where you flick the board for tricks and memory foam insoles for greater arch support, make them a solid choice for amateurs and professionals.

 What we particularly love about New Balance’s skate shoe range is their retro-inspired design, but you’ll find they’re not all style and no substance.
 Cushioned midsoles, supportive uppers and lightweight materials make them easy to wear day in, day out, all the while keeping their shape.

 For the serious skaters however, there is still much to love.
-Durability and breathability feature across the range, with reinforced sections around the heels and toes, and with pairs such as Nyjah Huston’s signature model offering incredible levels of grip and even durable lacing, you can confident in your heel flip abilities.
+Durability and breathability feature across the company’s range of skate shoes, with reinforced sections around the heels and toes, and with pairs such as Nyjah Huston’s signature model offering incredible levels of grip and even durable lacing, you can be confident in your heel flip abilities.